 You can get all the coverage your business needs by following this link.
 Protection is peace of mind.

-While cyber liability insurance covers some of the biggest risks in the IT industry, it does not provide complete protection.
-Technology professionals should also consider:
+While cyber liability insurance covers some of the biggest cyber threats in the IT industry, it does not complete your business's risk management plan.
+Technology professionals should also consider the following insurance solutions:

 General liability insurance: This policy covers expenses related to client injuries and property damage, such as a slip-and-fall injury at a data analyst's office.
 Technology businesses can often bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

-Errors and omissions insurance: This policy is critical for IT consultants and other professionals who provide expert advice.
-Also called professional liability insurance, it covers lawsuits related to work performance, such as a mistake that crashes a client’s server.
+Errors and omissions insurance: This policy is critical for IT consultants, IT trainers, and other professionals who provide expert advice.
+Also called professional liability insurance, it covers lawsuits related to work performance, such as a mistake that crashes a client’s computer system, causes a business interruption, and costs them hours or days of money.

 Fidelity bonds: Data breaches can happen internally, too.
 An employee could jeopardize your business by engaging in unlawful access of sensitive information, theft, or fraud.
 Fidelity bonds safeguard your business when an employee engages in certain criminal acts.

-Commercial auto insurance: This policy is required in most states for business-owned vehicles.
+Commercial auto insurance: This insurance coverage is required in most states for business-owned vehicles.
 It can cover property damage and medical bills in an accident involving your IT company vehicle, along with theft, vandalism, and weather damage.

 Are you ready to protect your technology business with cyber liability insurance?
-Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
+Complete Insureon’s easy online application today to compare quotes from top U.S. insurance companies.
 Once you find a policy that fits your needs, coverage can start in less than 24 hours.